 - i.
-The performing arts room should be located adjacent to the music room. - ii.
-Room will be located to provide convenient community access. - iii.
+The performing arts room shall be incorporated with the stage area to enhance the theatrical program at this school. - ii.
+The program with the stage shall be located to provide convenient community access. - iii.
 Be able to be separated from the rest of the school. - iv.
-Room should ideally be away and isolated from other learning spaces due to the noise generation inherent in its function. - v.
+The program with the stage shall be should ideally be away and isolated from other learning spaces due to the noise generation inherent in its function. - v.
 When it is not possible to locate room away from other learning spaces a minimum sound transmission class (STC) rating of 60 is required between the music room and adjacent learning spaces. - vi.
-No other learning spaces shall be located above or below the performing arts room. - vii.
+No other learning spaces shall be located above or below - vii.
 Avoid area of the school where main branches of mechanical duct work travel or avoid locating air handling rooms nearby. - viii.
-The performing arts room shall be located adjacent to the music room and connected through the music storage room. - ix.
-May be preferred to be adjacent to the stage located back-to-back to the cafeteria.
-If adjacent to stage, should be at the same floor level or allow barrier-free access.
+Performing Arts should be at the same floor level as the stage including barrier-free access.

-- x.
-Room to be a minimum of 4 metres clear in height all on one level through-out the space with no tiers or steps for the bleacher area. - xi.
-Two exit doors complete with acoustical seals shall be provided. - xii.
-Provide acoustical door seals on doors.
-Provide insulated metal or solid core doors.
+- Room to be a minimum of 4 metres clear in height. - ii.
+Two exit doors complete with acoustical seals shall be provided. - Provide acoustical door seals on doors.
+Provide insulated metal or solid core doors. - iv.

-- xiii.
 Room to be provided with motorized telescopic roll away bleacher.
 Bench style or seat style to be determined during planning.
-(See Plan in DTI's Design Guidelines). - xiv.
+(See Plan in DTI's Design Guidelines). - v.
 Design to minimize sound transfer to and from adjacent space.
-See above. - xv.
-Provide a minimum of 50 STC rating for walls from performing arts room to corridor walls. - xvi.
-When it is not possible to locate the room away from other learning spaces a minimum sound transmission class (STC) rating of 60 is required between the music room and adjacent learning spaces. - xvii.
+See above. - vi.
+Provide a minimum of 50 STC rating for walls from performing arts room to corridor walls. - vii.
+When it is not possible to locate the room away from other learning spaces a minimum sound transmission class (STC) rating of 60 is required between the music room and adjacent learning spaces. - viii.
 Acoustic wall treatment should have a minimum NRC 0.80.
-Fabric-covered acoustic wall panels to be applied to a minimum of 30% of all wall surfaces. - xviii.
+Fabric-covered acoustic wall panels to be applied to a minimum of 30% of all wall surfaces - ix.
 Design ventilation system to minimize sound transfer to and from other areas.
-No main duct work shall travel over room. - xix.
-Consider making portions of the ceiling reflective to promote sound diffusion and ensemble between musicians. - xx.
+No main duct work shall travel over room. - x.
+Consider making portions of the ceiling reflective to promote sound diffusion and ensemble between musicians. - xi.
 All finishes for walls and floors within human reach will be durable and vandal-proof and allow for easy cleaning.
 The same will apply to millwork, window, doors and equipment supplied within the contract.
-Carpet is not acceptable. - xxi.
-Operable windows will not pose a hazard to safety when open and will not impose on the functioning or limit the use of the room. - xxii.
-All windows will be provided with black-out blinds.
+Carpet is not acceptable. - xii.
+Operable windows will not pose a hazard to safety when open and will not impose on the functioning or limit the use of the room. - xiii.
+Any windows will be provided with black-out blinds. - xiv.
+Refer to Stage section 25.5.